American crocodile: Caribbean

 One of its largest documented populations (the largest in the Caribbean) is in Lago Enriquillo, a hypersaline lake in the Dominican Republic.
-In Haiti, the only population known is in the brackish lake Etang Saumâtre, where the population is nearing extirpation due to overhunting and poaching.
+In Haiti, the only population known is in the brackish lake Etang Saumâtre, where the population is nearing extirpation due to overhunting and poaching (there is also a possible population that lives in l'Ester-Artibonite mangroves).
 In Jamaica, the species inhabits most of the swamps available, as well as brackish portions of rivers.
 American crocodiles have recently been sighted in Grand Cayman, leading experts to believe the species may be swimming from Cuba (which is home to a large American crocodile population) and slowly repopulating Grand Cayman.
 There have been reports of American crocodiles in Trinidad, however, those sightings are thought to have arisen due to the accidental translocation of the animal outside of its normal range.
 The species is thus not considered indigenous to Trinidad.
 Due to changing climate, which increases the frequency of hurricanes and cyclones in the Caribbean, American Crocodiles are reported to have decreased body condition.
 This is most likely due to the changes on the areas salinity, temperature and prey availability which could impede the recovery of these populations.